 Show students the four pretend 'foods' that they will try and pick up with their tools:

-spiral pasta or dried chickpeas in a tub (maybe a worm or bug)
+pasta or dried chickpeas in a tub (modelling an insect, worm or bug)

-popcorn kernals in a tub water (maybe little bugs or shrimp in water)
+popcorn kernals in a tub water (modelling little bugs or shrimp in water)

-styrofoam pieces buried in a tub of rice (maybe frogs or other animals buried in mud)
+styrofoam pieces buried in a tub of rice (modelling frogs or fish in mud or sand) - only pick up the food, not the mud/sand!

-Each tub needs a little pot beside it, for students to move the food into.
+Each tub needs a little tub beside it, for students to move the food into.
 (Adults will need to dump this back into the food tub continuously.)

 Give each student one tool, so that there are about equal numbers of each of the four tools.